 This is Seattle, so a sprinkle of rain doesn’t scare us one bit.
 On the other hand, navigating in high wind is neither safe nor enjoyable for the passenger or the Captain.
 That said, cancellations are usually caused by high wind conditions.
 Cancellations are promptly communicated and rescheduled.
 Cancelations never happen the night before as many wind forecasts are incorrect and updated six times a day.
 We will communicate sixty to ninety minutes before our scheduled departure and if winds exceed twenty miles per hour trips will be rescheduled.

 The Puget Sound is a vast and beautiful span of water, connected to the ocean, so its saltwater, but considered protected inland waters without large ocean size waves and no ocean swells.

 What vessels do you use for trips?

-We currently have two vessels, a 2011 23 Grady White with open center console, 300hp quiet and smoke free Yamaha four stroke outboard engine, Lowrance GPS, Plotter, VHF and Depth Sounder.
+We currently have a 23′ Grady White Fisherman Center Console, 300hp quiet and smoke free Yamaha four stroke outboard engine, Lowrance GPS, Plotter, VHF and Depth Sounder.

 What fishing areas do you visit?

 On our fishing trips, we may visit Point-no-Point, Jefferson Head, Shilshole Bay, Bainbridge, Vashon & Whidbey Islands, Possession Bar, Kingston, and other parts of Puget Sound depending on the season.

 How close are the fishing grounds?

 They can be as close as five minutes from the marina or as far as thirty minutes.
 We will take you where we think we have the best chance to catch fish on the day you go out.
 We always stay closer to home on shorter trips.